replicatedhq/replicated-docs/docs/enterprise/installing-embedded-cluster.md

 When installing on a highly available cluster, the script prompts for a load balancer address.
 In the absence of a load balancer, all traffic is routed to the first primary node.

-If you decide to use a load balancer, the load balancer should be:
+If you decide to use a load balancer, the load balancer must be:
 - A TCP forwarding load balancer
 - Configured to distribute traffic to all healthy control plane nodes in its target list

 You can preconfigure the load balancer by passing in the `load-balancer-address=<host:port>` flag.

-The health check for an apiserver is a TCP check on the port that the kube-apiserver listens on (the default value is `:6443`).
+The health check for an apiserver is a TCP check on the port that the kube-apiserver listens on.
+The default value is `:6443`.

 For more information about the kube-apiserver load balancer, see [Create load balancer for kube-apiserver](https://kubernetes.io/docs/setup/independent/high-availability/#create-load-balancer-for-kube-apiserver) in the Kubernetes documentation.